gtsambos/gtsambos.github.io/index.md

 I'm Georgia, a PhD student in the School of Mathematics and Statistics and Melbourne Integrative Genomics, both at the University of Melbourne in Australia.
 I'm originally from Sydney, but I moved to Melbourne for study a few years ago.

 My PhD research focuses on identifying the genetic signatures of admixture and local ancestry with statistical methodologies.
-Admixture occurs when organisms from two (or more) genetically distinct populations mix together to produce offspring of 'mixed ancestry'. *Local ancestry* refers to the ancestral origin of distinct genomic segments within an admixed individuals.
+Admixture occurs when organisms from two (or more) genetically distinct populations mix together to produce offspring of 'mixed ancestry'.
+Local ancestry refers to the ancestral origin of distinct genomic segments within an admixed individual.
 Studying this ancestry can yield insights about demography, migratory history, evolution and disease.

 # Programming experience